ameiurl/dotfiles/README.md

-Use gen-lniks.sh to generate soft links
+Use gen-lniks.sh to generate soft links!